North Dakota has been home to me for the past two years. The people are great, and even the cities are pretty safe.

-One of the few states in the entire United States that has not had major problems because of the Great Recession is North Dakota.
+One of the few states in the entire United States that has not had major problems because of the Great Recession of 2008 is North Dakota.
 The unemployment rate is less that half of the national average.
 There is a giant government surplus.
 There is opportunity for those who are willing to take a risk.
 While there is quite a bit of opportunity, there are also some important things that need to be taken into consideration.

 There are a number of reasons why people might want to relocate to North Dakota.
 The main reasons people move anywhere are usually economic.
-There are many jobs available in North Dakota and some of the states that adjoin it.
+There are many jobs available in this state, as well as some of the adjoining states.
 The Great Plains have generally done much better than the nation on average over the past five years.
-In fact, North Dakota unemployment has not even touched 5% since 1990.
+In fact, unemployment in this state has not even touched 5% since 1990.
 North Dakota unemployment currently sits at about 2.2% (This was as of 2012).
 A more recent number during the COVID crisis was about 5%.

 Why is North Dakota in the midst of an economic boom?
 Two words come to mind: oil and agriculture.
 Both are products that everyone has a need for.
-Both are abundant in North Dakota.
-New drilling techniques have allowed for the exploitation of the Bakken Shale in western North Dakota.
+Both are abundant in this state.
+New drilling techniques have allowed for the exploitation of the Bakken Shale in the western part of the state.
 Some oil companies are having difficulty keeping up with demand.
 Industries that serve the growing communities in the oil field are having trouble maintaining an adequate staff.
 There are reports of truck drivers making close to six-figure salaries and people working at fast food outfits making $12-$15 per hour to start.

 Of course, this has led landlords to raise rates, and the infrastructure of the region is stretched to the max.
 The state is making investments to improve the infrastructure, and some of the oil companies have built "man camps" to alleviate the housing shortage.
 This is rather common for boomtowns.